williamsentosa/williamsentosa.github.io/_pages/about.md

 About me
 ======

-I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign (UIUC), advised by [Prof. Brighten Godfrey](https://pbg.cs.illinois.edu).
+I am a PhD candidate in Computer Science at the University of Illinois Urbana-Champaign (UIUC), advised by [Prof. Brighten Godfrey](https://pbg.cs.illinois.edu).
 Before joining UIUC, I worked with [Prof. Shan Lu](http://people.cs.uchicago.edu/~shanlu/) and [Prof. Henry Hoffmann](http://people.cs.uchicago.edu/~hankhoffmann/) from UChicago to build an auto-configuration framework for systems software.
-I hold a bachelor degree in Computer Science from Bandung Institute of Technology, Indonesia, in 2017.
+I earned a BS degree in Computer Science from Bandung Institute of Technology, Indonesia, in 2017.

 My research interests span broadly in the area of **networked systems**, including (but not limited to) low-latency networking, cellular networks, wide-area networks, ML Sys, Sys for ML, and VR/AR systems.